Key Takeaway

 Key Takeaways

-- 65% now sent digitally, up from 40% five years ago
+- 65% is now sent electronically, compared with 40% five years ago.

 What This Means for You

-- Keeps the economy running
+- Drives the economy forward

-- Is growing every year
+- Keeps growing every year

-Every transfer you make contributes to Kenya's development and your family's wellbeing.
+Every transfer you make contributes to Kenya's development and your family's well-being.